tdaylan/pcat/docs/index.rst

     :type pntstype: str

+    **Proposals**

+    :param propcova: Propose from the full covariance, taking steps in all parameters in a single proposal.
+Otherwise, a step is taken along only one dimension.
+Defults to False.

+    :type randinit: bool

     **Initial state**

     :param randinit: Force the initial state to be randomly drawn from the prior.
 Default behavior for mock data is to initialize the chain with the true state.